Akash-Peace/INDUSTRIAL-WEBSITE/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Sri Sai Industries project objective is to showcase their industrial products via website.
+Sri Sai Industries project objective is to showcase their industrial products via the website.
 Featured with [Smtpjs](https://smtpjs.com/) mail service and [Google Maps](https://www.google.com/maps/) service.
 This website is secured and hosted by [firebase](https://firebase.google.com/).
-This project is licensed by [MIT](https://github.com/Akash-Peace/INDUSTRIAL-WEBSITE/blob/main/LICENSE).
+[MIT](https://github.com/Akash-Peace/INDUSTRIAL-WEBSITE/blob/main/LICENSE) licenses this project.
 If you like this project give a _star_ and follow me.

 ## Built With